cgtobi/easymalt-local/CONTRIBUTING.md

 How to help adding new institutions
 ===================================

+Is your institution providing an OFX URL we can easily connect to?
+Check if it is listed [here](http://www.ofxhome.com/index.php/home/directory/all).
+If it is, nice!
+Just [open an issue](https://github.com/gboudreau/easymalt-local/issues), and let us know the details.

+If your institution doesn't provide an OFX URL, things are much more complicated! :(

 The following procedure will create a HTTP dump of you connecting to your financial institution, and downloading transactions information.
 You will need to edit this to remove your credentials (username, password, ...) and share the resulting dump with a EasyMalt developer __privately__.